campusdomar/PuMuKIT1/doc/UserGuide.md

 -   *Publication date*: Publication date of multimedia objects.
 It is initialized on the date of the creation of the series.
 It’s easy to modify due to a calendar.
 Its structure is validated.

 -   *Recording date*: Recording date of the multimedia object.
-It is initialized with date of the creation of the multimedia object.
-It’s easy to modify due to a calendar.
-You have to make sure this date is not bigger than the publication date and it has a valid format.
+It is initialized with the multimedia object’s creation date.
+It’s easy to modify thanks to a calendar.
+You have to make sure that the date is not more recent than the publication date and that it has a valid format.

 -   *Description*: Text area which can be adapted internationally and describes briefly the multimedia object.